dzzhyk/mine-spring/README.md

 ```

 ### 3. Create your project through a maven-archetype.
-(NOTE: NOT available NOW)
+(Attention: NOT available NOW)

+In order to make it easier for everyone to try this project,

+I made a maven archetype `dzzhyk-springframework-archetype` based on this project for you.

-Directly use the following provided maven-archetype to quickly create a web project using mine-springframework.
+Everyone can use this maven-archetype to quickly get started with this project.

-This requires that you need to add this archetype to your maven tool.
+This requires that you first need to add this archetype to your `maven` tool:

 ```xml
 <dependency>